Tag Archives: Drama

 Since the time is the 1930s and Fascism, led by the tyrannical Mussolini, was rearing its ugly head, Amarcord is not all light-hearted fun and games, despite how it appears on the surface- there is a serious undertone to the entire film.

 In one memorable scene, Titta has a titillating experience with a buxom older female who lives in the village.
-Some of the other characters we meet are giddy with peculiarities: a blind accordion player and a female nymphomaniac to name but a couple.
+Some of the other characters we meet are giddy with peculiarities: a blind accordion player and a female nymphomaniac, to name but a couple.

 A dwarf nun and two orderlies finally arrive and coax him down- he obediently returns to the asylum.
 It is a bizarre sequence, but one that sums up Amarcord perfectly.

-Amarcord contains one wacky scene after another, but many of the scenes are not just to showcase outlandish behavior nor are created as fluff.
-Fellini has a distinct message to the film and several scenes mock Christianity or Mussolini’s crazy political ideas.
+Amarcord contains one wacky scene after another, but many of them are not just there to showcase outlandish behavior, nor are they fluff.

 The film is larger than life but also encrusted with the fear of 1930’s Fascism and the fear that the Italians felt during this time.

-The film is also sweet and Fellini successfully adds a nostalgic feel to it- everyone feels cozy in a large sprawling town with unique characters, shenanigans, and a celebratory theme, but seriousness lurks beneath.
+The film is also sweet, and Fellini successfully adds a nostalgic feel to it- everyone feels cozy in a large sprawling town with unique characters, shenanigans, and a celebratory theme, but seriousness lurks beneath.

 Oscar Nominations: 1 win-Best Foreign Language Film (won), Best Director-Federico Fellini